Quangsumi/k3s-homelab/external-services/README.md

 ```

 ```
 A selectorless Service has no Pods for Kubernetes to discover.
-Therefore, you manually provide its real destination
+Therefore, you manually provide its real destination like EndpointSlice: 192.168.63.10:8006
-EndpointSlice: 192.168.63.10:8006

 Traefik
    │